dfoderick/ubiquity-hackathon/README.md

     findAndDelete needs to be run on the inputs

 Transaction has no inputs to add Command!
-    means pushdata could be added to tx because it doesnt have any inputs yet
+    means pushdata could not be added to tx because it doesnt have any inputs yet